-The National School Lunch Program (NSLP) is the oldest and largest of the Child Nutrition Programs, celebrating 65 years in 2011.
-It is a federally assisted meal program that provides balanced, low-cost or free lunches to thousands of children in Colorado each day.
+The National School Lunch Program (NSLP) is a federally assisted meal program operating in public and nonprofit private schools and residential child care institutions.
+It provides nutritionally balanced, low-cost or free lunches to children each school day.

 Your Next StepsThe following information will lead you to the next steps to apply for this benefit.